-The Board has adopted a board diversity policy (the "Policy") on 27 June 2016.
-In light of the latest amendments made to the CG Code and Corporate Governance Report as set out in the Appendix 14 of the Listing Rules (effective on 1 January 2019), the Board has further adopted the revised board diversity policy in January 2019.
+The Board has adopted a board diversity policy (the "Policy") on 27 June 2016 and further updated the Policy in January 2019 to reflect the latest amendments made to the CG Code and Corporate Governance Report as set out in the Appendix 14 of the Listing Rules (effective on 1 January 2019).
 This Policy aims to set out the approach to achieve diversity on the Company's Board.
 The Company recognises and embraces the benefits of having a diverse Board to enhance the quality of its performance.

 With a view to achieving a sustainable and balanced development, the Company sees increasing diversity at the Board level as an essential element in supporting the attainment of its strategic objectives and its sustainable development.
 In designing the Board's composition, Board diversity has been considered from a number of aspects, including but not limited to gender, age, cultural and educational background, ethnicity, professional experience, skills, knowledge and length of service, and any other factors that the Board may consider relevant and applicable from time to time.
-High emphasis is placed on ensuring a balanced composition of skills and experience at the Board level in order to provide a range of perspectives, insights and challenge that enable the Board to discharge its duties and responsibilities effectively, support good decision making in view of the core businesses and strategy of the Company and its subsidiaries ("Group").
+High emphasis is placed on ensuring a balanced composition of skills and experience at the Board level in order to provide a range of perspectives, insights and challenge that enable the Board to discharge its duties and responsibilities effectively, support good decision making in view of the core businesses and strategy of the Group.
 For achieving an optimal Board, additional measurable objectives/specific diversity targets may be set and reviewed from time to time to ensure their appropriateness.
 All Board appointments will be based on meritocracy, and candidates will be considered against objective criteria, having due regard for the benefits of diversity on the Board.

 Selection of candidates will be based on a range of diversity perspectives, including but not limited to gender, age, cultural and educational background, ethnicity, professional experience, skills, knowledge and length of service.
 The ultimate decision will be based on merit and contribution that the selected candidates will bring to the Board.
-The Board's composition (including gender, ethnicity, age, length of service) will be disclosed in the Corporate Governance Report annually.
+The Board's composition (including gender, ethnicity, age, length of service) will be disclosed in the corporate governance report annually.
 The Board also aspires to having an appropriate proportion of directors who have direct experience in the Group's core markets and reflecting the Group's strategy.